Fierce Urgency & Democracy Rooted in Deep Principle

 Continue reading “Macrocritical Value Generation: The Roots of Future Opportunity”

-We need to think of economics as something much wider and more diverse than the 2-dimensional graphs we are so … Continue reading An Evolving Biochemical Technicolor Birdsnest
+We need to think of economics as something much wider and more diverse than the 2-dimensional graphs we are so used to.
+Economists, investors and political leaders routinely push us to believe economic progress means expansion over time.
+When the total amount of goods, services and currency exchanged in a given place expands over a … Continue reading An Evolving Biochemical Technicolor Birdsnest

 In the Paris Agreement, 195 nations acknowledge “that climate change is a common concern of humankind,” and agree to “respect, promote and consider their respective obligations on … intergenerational equity.”
 Intergenerational equity refers to the ethical principle that we should not discount the cost of harm when it falls on future generations.
 A number of other broad, basic, and also pragmatic ethical principles accompany intergenerational equity as the foundation for both national and international climate action, but it is necessary to take a moment and absorb the significance of this particular element of the world’s first universal agreement on climate action.
 That intergenerational equity should be a principle guiding how governments plan for and respond to climate disruption suggests a new baseline for international law: actions that project harm and degradation into the future must be avoided.

 Continue reading “Intergenerational Equity: Time to Stop Adding Harm to the Future”

 The ACCESS to GOOD Project is an open, collaborative, ongoing reporting process, aiming to identify observable levers of action for adding value, momentum, and scope to investments in climate action and resilient human development.